Paul-YPH/Paul-YPH.github.io/_pages/about.md

   - /about.html
 ---

-I have graduated from the School of Pharmacy at Zhejiang University, under the supervision of Professor [Fan Xiaohui](https://person.zju.edu.cn/fanxh).
+Beginning at the end of 2024, I will embark on a postdoctoral research journey at the University of Michigan, collaborating with Professor [Zhou Xiang](https://xiangzhou.github.io/).
+My goal is to contribute to significant advancements in the field while deepening our understanding of biological complexities.

-My research interests lie in utilizing computational tools to explore complex physiological structures, the dynamics of disease development and progression, and intricate drug intervention patterns.
-Specifically, I focus on information mining in single-cell RNA-seq datasets, integrating single-cell multi-omics data, and pioneering the development of spatial omics analysis tools.
+I graduated from the College of Pharmaceutical Sciences at Zhejiang University, where I completed my PhD under the supervision of Professor [Fan Xiaohui](https://person.zju.edu.cn/fanxh).
+My research interests lie in utilizing computational tools to explore the intricate dynamics of complex physiological structures, disease progression, and multifaceted drug intervention patterns.
+Specifically, I focus on information mining within single-cell RNA-seq datasets, the integration of single-cell multi-omics data, and the innovative development of spatial omics analysis tools.

-I will be joining the University of Michigan for my postdoctoral research, collaborating with Professor [Zhou Xiang](https://xiangzhou.github.io/).
+In addition to my research pursuits, I have a passion for literature, film, and rock music, which I believe enriches my perspective as a researcher.